ats-tandjoeng7/Credit_Risk_Analysis/README.md

 ### SMOTE Oversampling

-We used the following code snippet to resample our training dataset, which caused each class to equally contain **51366** counts (identical to the counts of the majority class in the training dataset). **Table 2** showed the confusion matrix and imbalanced classification report of the SMOTE oversampling model.
+We used the following code snippet to resample our training dataset, which caused each class to equally contain **51366** counts (identical to the counts of the majority class in the training dataset). **Table 2** shows the confusion matrix and imbalanced classification report of the SMOTE oversampling model.
 The balanced accuracy scores and condensed summary statistics are summarized in **Table 9** in the [Summary](#summary) section.

 ```
 # Resample the training data with SMOTE